Frequently Asked Questions

 4. After confirmation, you’ll receive an email with further instructions

 Important: make sure to immediately report your card as missing if it’s been lost or stolen.
 If not, someone else could freely travel on your tab.
+We offer a 5 euro discount for the purchase of a replacement card.
+Please just email us about this.

 Can I be notified if I forgot to check out?